elephantscale/es-training-new/course-outlines/AI/Core-Technology-Bootcamp.md

 **Activities:**
 - Case study: API-driven business transformation
 - Discussion: How APIs enable digital ecosystems
+- Team exercise: group role play
+  - Divide participants into three groups: front-end, back-end, and middleware.
+  - Role-play a design meeting

 #### Session 2: DevSecOps & CI/CD

 **Theme:** DevSecOps & CI/CD
 **Topics:**
 - Importance of DevSecOps in modern development
-- Continuous integration and deployment pipelines
+- What is continuous integration and deployment pipelines
-- Security automation and compliance
+- What are security automation and compliance

 **Activities:**
-- Interactive simulation: CI/CD workflow in action
+- Demo and discussion: CI/CD workflow in action
-- Discussion: Security in Agile environments
+- Team exercise: Security in Agile environments
+  - Build on the Session 1 group role play
+  - Imitate the activities of red team and blue team

 ---